How Are Lung Cancer and Neutropenia Related? | MyLungCancerTeam

 Many members of MyLungCancerTeam have reported dealing with infections.
 These conditions are sometimes severe and can lead to pain and discomfort.

-A third member reported needing hospitalization.
-“I was in the ER on Monday with a massive sinus infection,” they said.
+One member reported needing hospitalization.
+“I was in the emergency room on Monday with a massive sinus infection,” they shared.
 “Immunotherapy focuses my immune system on fighting cancer while leaving my immune system suppressed in fighting bacteria, virus, and fungal infections.”

 Treatments for Neutropenia